 Once upon a time, there was a brand

-When I visited María Bolívar’s website for the first time, I remember numerous visual elements that were making reference to Mary Poppins.
+When I visited María Bolívar’s website for the first time, I noticed numerous visual elements related to Mary Poppins.

 And, what’s more, I fell in love with “Mary Copyns” at first sight.